jlempen/Surface-Go-2-OpenCore/README.md

 macOS on the Core m3-8100Y Microsoft Surface Go 2 thanks to [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg).

 > [!IMPORTANT]
 > This EFI folder only supports the `Core m3-8100Y Microsoft Surface Go 2`.
-Surface Go 2 models with the `Pentium Gold` processors are not supported.
+Surface Go 2 models with the `Pentium Gold` processors are not supported by this repository.
+>
+> You may however head over to [jalower's repo for the Pentium Gold Y4425 Microsoft Surface Go 2](https://github.com/jalower/Surface_Go_2_Opencore) if you wish to run macOS on the `Pentium Gold` variant of the Surface Go 2.

 ## Software Specifications
 | Software         | Version                            |